 Not sure whether epoxy has what it takes to fix your fibreglass boat?
-“It’s versatile, strong, reliable – and more than a match for polyester resin”, says Hamish Cook, Technical Advisor at West System International.
+“It’s versatile, strong, reliable – and more than a match for polyester resin”, says Hamish Cook, Technical Guru at Epoxycraft.

 Fibreglass boats – like all boats – get damaged.
 It’s inevitable.
 Collisions and groundings cause everything from small nicks to serious structural damage.
 And longer-term problems like water osmosis, delamination and blistering can leave you frustrated and off the water too.

 For many years, the automatic response to many issues was to reach for polyester resin.
 But as hulls have become thinner, lighter and more flexible, they’ve become harder to repair – especially with polyester resin.
 Step forward epoxy…

 One reason that an epoxy product such as WEST SYSTEM® Epoxy is so useful for fibreglass boat repairs is that it’s an incredibly effective adhesive.
 It creates a resilient bond to fibreglass, cured polyester laminates, wood and metals – even when you only use a thin film.
 Polyester resin struggles in comparison.

 Epoxy is ideal for wetting out fibreglass